The KidLit community is incredibly supportive and generous. Here are just a few of my favorite writing and publishing resources from around the Web.

 SCBWI The Society for Children's Book Writers and Illustrators is a professional, education organization for those who aspire to write (or illustrate) for children.

 Writing Picture Books by Ann Whitford Paul is oft considered the holy grail of craft education for picture book writers.
 I also like Linda Ashman's Nuts and Bolts Guide to Writing Picture Books.
 Writing for the Educational Market by Laura Purdie Salas is an amazing workshop-in-a-book that you can't miss if you want to write children's nonfiction for the school and library market.
-Writing Irresistible Kidlit by editor and former agent Mary Kole, is a good guide for middle grade and YA authors.
-Making Picture Book Magic: This in-depth class from author, Susanna Leonard Hill, is both affordable and offered as either a self-study or interactive course.
+Writing Irresistible Kidlit, by editor and former agent Mary Kole, is a good guide for middle grade and YA authors.
+Making Picture Book Magic This in-depth class from author, Susanna Leonard Hill, is both affordable and offered as either a self-study or interactive course.
 Author Josh Funk offers a free, self-study mini-workshop for aspiring picture book writers.
 And for all the rhymers out there, Renee LaTulippe's Lyrical Language Lab should be part of your essential toolbox.
 Former editor, Laura Backes, has developed a wonderful learning community at Write For Kids offering a low-cost monthly magazine full of craft articles, interviews, and submission opportunities.
-I have personal experience with each of the resources listed here and can vouch for their content.
-However, there are many, MANY more learning opportunities out there for kidlit creators, including webinars and conferences from SCBWI (which is another reason you need to be a member) and a plethora of helpful blog posts and articles.
-Happy learning and happy writing!
+Jane Friedman's Paths to Publishing This informational chart breaks down the various paths to book publishing, from traditional to self.
+Great for newbies.

 |